| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 it encounters an error or a failing search.

-, it is a function that is called,
+If loopfunc is non-nil, it is a function that is called,

 without arguments, prior to each iteration of the macro.
 If loopfunc

-, then this stops execution of the macro.
+returns nil, then this stops execution of the macro.

-Voir la section Reading One Event, for an example of using execute-kbd-macro
+Voir la section Reading One Event, for an example of using execute-kbd-macro.

 This variable contains the string or vector that defines the keyboard macro

 that is currently executing.
-It is nil
+It is nil if no macro is currently

 executing.
 A command can test this variable so as to behave differently